Sanelsss/storecetiri/README.md

-This is An Application that uses API for displaying Cryptocurrency informations and news to an end user.
+This is An Application that uses API for displaying different types of mobile phones to an end user.
+You can see details, buy, delete items from your card, add new items with photo related to the item.
+I have used JavaScript and React concepts with CSS and HTML.
+For better functioning I used useGlobalContext,multiple React Hooks, react-router-dom.
  You can find this application deployed on Netlify: "https://coinapplicationx.netlify.app" It's working for both mobile and web.